fbell123/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

 I am an enthusiastic and outgoing full stack junior developer.

 I'm looking for a role in which I can delve deeper into expanding my coding knowledge, learn new languages and create fully functional, tested and beautifully designed programmes which are reusable and expansive.

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills